DTjomsland/sprout_planner/README.md

 <br>

 ## Project Model Relations
+*Relations are available visually in the ERD section above.*

 ### User:
 - Every user is identified by the primary key: user_id
 - Every user has a one-to-many relationship with The UserCategory and UserFeelingTable.
 Every User can create many user categories and user feelings.